 I’ve heard many foreign guys complain that they always get hit up for money (or things) by girls here.
-After six years of living here in Medellin I have discovered that most of the guys that get asked for cash or things are guys that try to date prostitutes.
+After seven years of living here in Medellin, I have discovered that most of the guys that get asked for cash or things are guys that try to date prostitutes.

 Don’t be Captain Save a Hoe!